learndiary/barna-df/fbi.genome.reconstruction/src/main/resources/README.txt

      flux --help

-    To start a specific tool and see its parameters, use
+    The Flux Capacitor is one of the tools in the Flux Package, further information on each of the tools can be retrieved by the command pattern

      flux --t <toolname> --help

-    for example
+    for instance in the case of the Flux Capacitor

-     flux -t simulator --help
+     flux -t capacitor --help

 * Parameters

-    The FluxSimulator reads its configuration from a parameter file specified with the -p command line parameter (see next section)
+    The Flux Capacitor reads its configuration from a parameter file specified with the -p command line parameter (see next section)

     To get a list and descriptions for all available parameters, use

-    flux -t simulator --printParameters
+    flux -t capacitor --printParameters

     to create a file with an exhaustive list of parameters and their default values, pipe the output to a file

-     flux -t simulator --printParameters > myparameters.par
+     flux -t capacitor --printParameters > myparameters.par

-    NOTE that all file parameters, e.g. the location of the genome or the .gtf annotation file, can be specified as either absolute or relative path names; in the latter case the path is relative to the location of the parameter file.
+    NOTE that all file parameters, e.g. the location of the annotation or the mapping file, can be specified as either absolute or relative path names; in the latter case the path is relative to the location of the parameter file.
-    Also, in contrast to previous versions, all result files (i.e. .pro, .lib, .bed, .fasta) are created in the same directory and with the same name as the parameter file, for instance:

-    foo.par

-    creates the default results as

-    foo.pro, foo.lib, and foo.bed

-    You can still explicitly set the output file names in the parameter file with corresponding values for e.g. PRO_FILE_NAME.

-* Example
+* Example (XXX Micha edits here XXX)

     To get a complete sample project including annotations and the genome, download